message-db/message-db/README.md

 ## User/Role

-By default, a role named `message_store` is created.
-The role is granted all necessary privileges to the database objects.
+A role named `message_store` is created.
+The `message_store` role is given the `LOGIN` attribute, but no password is assigned.
+A password [can be assigned to the role](https://www.postgresql.org/docs/current/sql-alterrole.html), or the `message_store` role can be [granted to another Postgres user](https://www.postgresql.org/docs/current/role-membership.html).

 ## Source Code